Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 WW II:

-Fram was in Bangkok in Apr.-1940, loading a cargo of rice for Manila.
-Proceeded from the latter to Hong Kong, where she received armament - see also Page 1.
-She had 7 Norwegian officers, the rest of her complement was Chinese.
+Fram had 7 Norwegian officers, the rest of her complement was Chinese.
+She was in Bangkok in Apr.-1940, loading a cargo of rice for Manila.
+From there, she proceeded to Hong Kong, where she received armament - see also Page 1 (her 1941 voyages also start on this document).

-In Jan.-1941, she's listed, together with Løvstad, Nordanger and Thermopylæ, in Convoy BN 12, which departed Bombay on Dec.
+In Jan.-1941, she's listed, together with Løvstad, Nordanger and Thermopylæ, in Convoy BN 12, which originated in Bombay on Dec.
 27-1940 and arrived Suez on Jan.
 9-1941; all the Norwegian ships joined from Aden.
 The following month, we find her, with a cargo of phosphates and asphalt, in Convoy BS 14, departing Suez on Febr.
 2, dispersed Febr.
 8, Fram arriving Aden on Febr.
 10 (her departure Suez is given as Febr.
 1).
-In Apr.-1941, she's listed in Convoy BN 13, which left Aden on Apr.
+In Apr.-1941, she's listed in Convoy BN 23, which left Aden on Apr.
 7 and arrived Suez on the 13th.
 Fram, however, was bound for Port Sudan, where she arrived Apr.
-10 (see Page 2).
-Estrella and Minister Wedel are also listed; follow the links provided within the table above for more convoy details.
+10. Estrella and Minister Wedel are also listed; follow the links provided within the table above for more convoy details.

 2nd mate Adolf Sørensen had completed a gunnery course in England and was, therefore, appointed gunnery officer on board in 1943, but had a rather unfortunate "test run" of the new 4" gun they had just installed in Durban.
 As mentioned, Fram had a Chinese crew and to satisfy their palate the ship had some live pigs and chickens in enclosures on deck.
 As the gun was fired the air pressure blew the hinges off the doors in the enclosures, resulting in pigs running all over the deck in a panic and all the chickens flapping overboard.
 The 2nd mate was not very popular with the crew (nor with the captain) after that.